Pttn/rieMiner/README.md

 ### Memory problems

-If you have memory errors, try to lower the Sieve value.
+If you have memory errors, try to lower the Sieve value or set MaxMemory to control memory usage.

 ## Statistics